-Article 1: Reduction in the Actuarial Assumption for Investment Rate of Return and Interest Rates
+Article 1: Reduction in the Actuarial Assumption for Investment Rate of Return

-Section 1 amends Section 356.415 by replacing the current actuarial assumption for investment return of 7.5% with 7% for each of the pension plans.
+Section 1, the only section of Article 1, amends Section 356.415 by replacing the current actuarial assumption for investment return of 7.5% with 7% for each of the pension plans.
 This change is effective June 30, 2023, so the plans will use the new assumption in their actuarial valuations as of July 1, 2023.